syncfusion-content/blazor-docs/blazor/kanban/style.md

 ## To set fixed position to the Kanban header

-You can provide a fixed header to the Kanban control by customizing CSS in two ways,
+The Fixed header in Kanban control can be customized in following ways,

-By setting a fixed height to the Kanban content, you can get the fixed header while scrolling into the Kanban rows.
+By setting a fixed height to the Kanban content,

 ```CSS